 Here are a few advantages of that approach for businesses with more complex fleet operations:

 - More specialized route optimization: Generating delivery routes that work for delivery runs involving different service times on site, installations and other services, skill-level differences, etc. can be difficult without the right tools.
-It’s tough to find route optimization capabilities that can quickly and accurately deal with a wide range of different use cases outside of specialized last mile delivery software.
+It’s tough to find route optimization capabilities that can quickly and accurately deal with a wide range of different use cases outside of specialized last mile delivery management software.

 - Easier driver integration: When you have a separate last mile delivery solution, you can usually house your driver management news within that software.
 This means that drivers are more closely connected with dispatchers and can share updates more quickly—improving visibility across the board in the process.